 Each person with a disability has a desire for a rich and varied life, including a physical, intellectual, emotional and spiritual dimension.
 Each person grows through their life experience and has the right to make his/her own life choices, including those that may involve risk.
 At The Progress Center our mission is to promote independence and freedom of choice for the individuals we serve, and help them discover their own dream for a meaningful life.

-Special Thank You Norway Savings Bank for granting The Progress Center with $1,000.
-The funds will be used to continue the mission of our nutrition programs: The mission of our Community Kitchen, Food Distribution, Feel Better Food Program and Level Up is to provide nutritious meals that promote health, wellness, and healing for members of our community who are most in need.
+The mission of our Community Kitchen Food Program is to provide nutritious meals that promote health, wellness, and healing for members of our community who are most in need.